lsblakk/pystar/docs/dependencies/dep-pip.rst

 package managers).

 #.
 Download and save: http://peak.telecommunity.com/dist/ez_setup.py
 #.
 Open a terminal, and navigate to where it is downloaded.
+(If you don't know how to navigate, that's okay.
+Just ask a guide.)
 #.
 Install::

         python ez_setup.py